 If tuition and fees were paid with a personal check, the refund will be processed once your check has cleared the bank.
 This includes electronic check payments made via UAOnline.
 The waiting period may be reduced by bringing proof to the Office of the Bursar that your check has cleared.

 If tuition and fees were paid by credit card, the card will be refunded up to the amount charged depending upon the situation.
-If the refund is due to a student dropping a class within the 100% to 50% refund dates, cancellation of course, or successful appeal of a refund, the money will be refunded to the credit card.
+If the refund is due to a student dropping a class within the 100% refund date, cancellation of course, or successful appeal of a refund, the money will be refunded to the credit card.
 If the refund is due to the disbursement of a scholarship or loan, the money will be refunded to the student.

 All refunds are subject to federal regulations.
 A refund received due to dropped classes or a total withdrawal may render a student ineligible for scholarships or financial aid.
 As a result, funds may be returned to the lender or grantor pursuant to all applicable rules and regulations resulting in a balance due to the University.
 All students are encouraged to contact Financial Aid before dropping or withdrawing from classes to determine the impact of these actions prior.
 Any aid received through external funding (i.e. Department of Labor, Department of Vocational Rehabilitation, etc.) will generally be returned to the original funding source.
 Students receiving this form of aid should contact their campus representative for more assistance.